JustAMurph/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 HTTP Strict Transport Security (HSTS) lets a web application inform the browser through the use of a response header that it should never establish a connection to the the specified domain using HTTP.
 Instead, all requests to the specified domain will be automatically encrypted with HTTPS.

-The HTTP strict transport security header uses two directives:
+The HTTP strict transport security header has two directives:

 - max-age: to indicate the number of seconds that the browser should automatically convert all HTTP requests to HTTPS.
 - includeSubDomains: to indicate that all web application’s sub-domains must use HTTPS.